DeathHunterX/LookingForHelpers/README.md

 # LookingForHelpers
-This is a group project on SEPM (not fully finished)
+This is a group project on SEPM